eendroroy/alien/README.md

 ###### color scheme

-you can chose from 3 differnt color scheme (blue is the default)
+you can chose from 3 different color schemes (blue is the default)

 just add any from the following three lines before your 'antigen theme ...' line